zhangwei217245/CloudLab_Setup/README.md

 ## Instantiate multiple machines on CloudLab based on the profile you just created.

   1. Goto `/local/repository` directory to see all the scripts needed in this tutorial.
+  2. Note that all of these scripts are targeting CloudLab bare metal machine installing Ubuntu 18.04 operating system.
+  3. All of these scripts suppose that the machines in your cluster are connected by a central hub by which these machines are mutually connected to each other.

 ## Initiate Head Node